GoyWebdesign/codelights/readme.txt

 * Fixed: FlipBox text styles now less likely to be overloaded by theme styles

 = 1.0.7 =
-* Fixed: Urgent fix for some experimental 3-rd party editors support.
+* Fixed: Urgent fix for some experimental 3-rd party editors support

 = 1.0.6 =
 * Fixed: PHP 5.3 compatibility (Thanks to @sduccio for the feedback!)